ltrgoddard/thesis/temp.markdown

 extraordinary—if contradictory—intellectual debt to Leavis and
-*Scrutiny*, a debt fully acknowledged in Francis Mulhern’s *The Moment of ‘Scrutiny’* (1979) and Raymond Williams’s contribution to the 1959 *Critical Quarterly* symposium on ‘Our Debt to Dr. Leavis’, mentioned above.
+*Scrutiny*, a debt fully acknowledged in Francis Mulhern’s *The Moment of ‘Scrutiny’* (1979) and Raymond Williams’s contribution to the 1959 *Critical Quarterly* symposium on ‘Our Debt to Dr. Leavis’.
 In terms of concrete ideas, one of the key inheritances was precisely the focus on the manipulation of wants and needs described above.
 While this was an idea of great importance to Marx, particularly in his early work, its significance in the broad tradition of Marxist scholarship has been limited by accidents of publication.
-As Andrew Chitty points out, ‘\[i\]t was in the *Notes on James Mill* (1844), the *Economic and Philosophical Manuscripts* (1844) and *The German Ideology* (with Engels, 1845–6), that Marx worked out his philosophical anthropology’—yet these texts all remained unpublished well into the twentieth century.[^143] Crucially, the *Economic and Philosophical Manuscripts* and the *Notes on James Mill*, in which the concept of need is dealt with most directly, were first translated into English as late as 1959 and 1975 respectively, creating a gap in English-language Marxist scholarship not significantly bridged until the translation of Ágnes Heller’s *The Theory of Need in Marx* in 1976.[^144]

-Herbert Marcuse’s *One-Dimensional Man* (1964), with its discussion of ‘false needs’, would certainly have had an influence on the *May Day Manifesto* group, as would much of the other culturally-focussed work of the Frankfurt School.
+As Andrew Chitty points out, ‘\[i\]t was in the *Notes on James Mill* (1844), the *Economic and Philosophical Manuscripts* (1844) and *The German Ideology* (with Engels, 1845–6), that Marx worked out his philosophical anthropology’—yet these texts all remained unpublished well into the twentieth century.[^146] Crucially, the *Economic and Philosophical Manuscripts* and the *Notes on James Mill*, in which the concept of need is dealt with most directly, were first translated into English as late as 1959 and 1975 respectively, creating a gap in English-language Marxist scholarship not significantly bridged until the translation of Ágnes Heller’s *The Theory of Need in Marx* in 1976.[^147] Herbert Marcuse’s *One-Dimensional Man* (1964), with its discussion of ‘false needs’, would certainly have had an influence on the *May Day Manifesto* group, as would much of the other culturally-focussed work of the Frankfurt School.
 Three decades earlier, however, *Scrutiny* was also clearly concerned with, for example, the role of advertising in the proliferation of new human needs.
 Key examples of this attitude are F.R.
 Leavis and Denys Thompson’s *Culture and Environment* (1933), which positions literary-critical training specifically as a tool to resist